Lord-Scrubington-II/.NETPriorityQueue/README.md

 ## Information
 This code was converted from a java project into something that takes advantage of C#'s feature set and that is more architecturally sound.
-While the original java code was extensively tested, I have not (yet!) written a comprehensive test suite for this code.
+While the original java code was extensively tested for correctness, I have not (yet!) written a comprehensive test suite for this code.
 All of the algorithms and the logic behind them should be perfectly correct, however.

 ## How to Use
 Simply download or fork this repository and add `PriorityQueue.cs` to your project's solution.
 For Unity users, copy `PriorityQueue.cs` into the unity project's `Assets` folder.
 Usage instructions can be found in the code's documentation comments.